The Life of Leonardo da Vinci: Release

 In Italy, the series was broadcast in five episodes from October 24 to November 21, 1971, on Programma Nazionale.
 It was made in color, even though the Italian government had not yet adopted this technique.
-Later, CBS distributed the series in the United States with English-language dubbing, airing it from August 13, 1972 to September 10, 1972.
-In Quebec, the series was broadcast from September 7, 1973 on Radio-Canada Television, and in France from May 2, 1974 on the second channel of ORTF and rebroadcast in April 1980 on the first channel.
+Later, CBS distributed the series in the United States with English-language dubbing, airing it on Sunday nights from August 13, 1972, to September 10, 1972.
+In Quebec, the series was broadcast from September 7, 1973, on Radio-Canada Television, and in France from May 2, 1974, on the second channel of ORTF and rebroadcast in April 1980 on the first channel.

 Italy officially began rebroadcasts in color in 1977.

 Dubbing error

 In the English-dubbed narration, Milan is said to have fallen in 1499 to Louis VII (reigned 1137–1180) instead of XII (reigned 1498–1515).

 Awards and nominations

 The Life of Leonardo da Vinci was the first wholly non-English language series to win a Golden Globe and be nominated to an Outstanding Series category; the latter not repeated until Squid Game.